-There are four examinations that are taken throughout the clinical year:
+A series of examinations are taken throughout the clinical year and advanced didactic semester:

-- 1. Clinical Exams: comprehensive, 200- question multiple-choice examinations are given without notice during some call back sessions.
-These exams are meant to highlight areas of weakness so that the student can direct studying toward these areas.
+- 1. End of Rotation Exams: comprehensive, standardized, 120- question multiple-choice examinations given at call back sessions for 7 of 10 rotations.
+These exams are intended to assess medical knowledge gained during Supervised Clinical Practice Experiences (SCPEs) and make up a part of students' final grades for clerkships. - 2.
+Mock Exams: comprehensive, 100-question multiple-choice examinations are given at the mid-point of each clinical clerkship.
+These exams are developed by our faculty and meant to highlight areas of weakness so that the student can direct studying toward these areas.
 The faculty will set a benchmark grade.
-Should students not meet the benchmark, a meeting with the advisor will result. - 2.
-Pre-PANCE examination a comprehensive, six-hour, 360- question multiple choice examination given once or twice a year.
-This test is developed by the faculty and based on the NCCPA Blueprint.
-Like the clinical exams, students not meeting the benchmark will meet with their advisor. - 3.
-Packrat a standardized exam developed by PAEA, modeled on the PANCE is given once or twice a year.
+Should students not meet the benchmark, a meeting with the advisor will result. - 3.
+PACKRAT: a standardized exam developed by PAEA, modeled on the PANCE is given once per year.
 This exam is also based on the NCCPA Blueprint.
 Results are reported both by organ system (cardiology, pulmonology, etc.) and by critical thinking area (history taking skills, therapeutics, management, etc.).
 A national mean is set as the benchmark.
 Students not achieving the benchmark will meet with their advisors.

-- 4. The summative exam is a graded, final assessment given within the last six weeks of the curriculum.
-It exams basic competence in the following areas: - a.
-Medical Knowledge: Demonstrate knowledge of etiology, risk factors, signs and symptoms of a medical condition - b.
-Affective skills: Demonstrate effective communication to elicit and provide information; demonstrate compassionate and respectful behavior when interacting with patients - c.
-Oral and written communication: Accurately and adequately document information regarding care; orally present a patient encounter with precision and poise - d.
-Critical thinking: Demonstrate the ability to conduct a complaint-focused interview and physical exam; develop an accurate and detailed differential diagnosis - e.
+- 4. Summative Exam: a two-part, pass/fail, final assessment given within the last four months of the curriculum.
+It assesses basic competence in the following areas: - a.
+Medical Knowledge: Demonstrate knowledge of etiology, risk factors, signs and symptoms of a medical condition. - b.
+Affective skills: Demonstrate effective communication to elicit and provide information; demonstrate compassionate and respectful behavior when interacting with patients. - c.
+Oral and written communication: Accurately and adequately document information regarding care; orally present a patient encounter with precision and poise. - d.
+Critical thinking: Demonstrate the ability to conduct a complaint-focused interview and physical exam; develop an accurate and detailed differential diagnosis. - e.
 Patient care: Obtain essential and accurate information; counsel and educate patients and their families; provide education aimed at disease prevention and health maintenance; develop and implement patient management plans.